josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/☔️_compressed_privacy_and_freedom_of_thought.md

 ---

 ## 🏮 Footer
-*Article 8 & 9 Breach Pathways — Privacy and Freedom of Thought in Compression* is a living analytical node of the **Polaris Protocol**.
+*☔️ Article 8 & 9 Breach Pathways — Privacy and Freedom of Thought in Compression* is a living analytical node of the **Polaris Protocol**.
 It traces how lawful infrastructures can, through accumulation, reproduce the emotional texture of coercion and self-censorship.

 > 📡 Cross-references: